 We all know that avocados are creamy and delicious, but are avocados good for you?
-Lets take look at this wonderful fruit and discover the 8 little known facts that make them one of the worlds most extraordinary superfoods, plus why you should be adding them into your diet every day.
+Lets take look at this wonderful fruit and discover the 8 little known facts that make them one of the worlds most extraordinary superfoods, and why you should be adding them into your diet every day.

 I myself am an absolute avocado convert, and along with a few other of my favorite top super foods they have not only played a role in helping me kick my sugar habit, but have also helped me to shape up and lose the extra pounds that I was finding difficult to shift.

-1. SUGAR CONTROL
+1. BLOOD SUGAR CONTROL

 2. CONTROLS DIABETES

-Because avocados are just so versatile they can also easily be added into smoothies, or as a side dish to almost every meal in some way or another – not to mention what they are most famous for in the first place: GUACOMOLE!
+Because avocados are just so versatile, they can also easily be added into smoothies or as a side dish to almost every meal in some way or another – not to mention what they are most famous for in the first place: GUACOMOLE!

 3. NUTRITIONAL SUPERSTAR

 Avocados offer almost 20 vitamins and minerals including lutein, potassium, folate, B vitamins, vitamins C, E and K, beta-carotene, omega 3 fatty acids; plus an array of natural plant phytochemicals, all of which can help protect you against many forms of cancer – alongside a healthy diet of course.